 - 25% of the total project cost is due prior to commencement of the project

-- First milestone: 25% of the total project cost is due when the design template and collateral branding materials are approved by the client
+- First milestone: 25% of the total project cost is due when the design template and collateral branding materials are approved by the partner

-- Second milestone: 25% of the total project cost is due when the design template is coded and approved by client
+- Second milestone: 25% of the total project cost is due when the design template is coded and approved by partner

 - Third milestone: The final 25% will be invoiced at the end of development, prior to project hand-over